Perfect and imperfect rhymes

-Word pairs that satisfy the first condition but not the second (such as the aforementioned "leave" and "believe") are technically identities (also known as identical rhymes or identicals).
+Word pairs that satisfy the first condition but not the second (such as the aforementioned leave and believe) are technically identities (also known as identical rhymes or identicals).
 Homophones, being words of different meaning but identical pronunciation, are an example of identical rhyme.

 Imperfect rhyme

-Half rhyme or imperfect rhyme, sometimes called near-rhyme, lazy rhyme, or slant rhyme, is a type of rhyme formed by words with similar but not identical sounds.
-In most instances, either the vowel segments are different while the consonants are identical, or vice versa.
+Half rhyme or imperfect rhyme, sometimes called bastard rhyme, near-rhyme, lazy rhyme, or slant rhyme, is a type of rhyme formed by words with similar but not identical sounds.
+In most instances, the vowel segments are different and the consonants are identical or vice versa.
 This type of rhyme is also called approximate rhyme, inexact rhyme, imperfect rhyme (in contrast to perfect rhyme), off rhyme, analyzed rhyme, suspended rhyme, or sprung rhyme.

 Use in popular music

 Rock and punk

 In the 1977 song "God Save the Queen" by the English punk rock band the Sex Pistols, the authors create a rhyme with the lines "God save the queen" and "the fascist regime".

+The 1979 song "Up the Junction" by the English new wave band Squeeze makes extensive use of half-rhyme.
+The opening verse, for example: